liqd/adhocracy3/src/adhocracy.core/docs/supergraph.rst

     "references".
 A reference from A to B captures the idea that B is somehow an essential part of A. References have labels to distinguish different types.

-``required reference``
-    A reference from A to B, where the node A could not exist without its relationship to B.

-``optional reference``
-    A reference from A to B, where the node A would still make sense without its reference to B.

 ``node``
     a vertex that can be referenced and can itself reference other nodes.
 Every node has a name that uniquely identifies the node.